secret-passwordmanager/Microservices/Documentation/Postman-Demo.md

 ```
 **Make sure that you use your ebay username for `Value`**

-## Using Secret to replace Ebay Username
+## Log In To Secret Extension
-Now that you have a Secret account,
+Now that you have a Secret account, click on the Secret Extension, and log in with the same credentials.
+You should see a "Server Ready" message.

+## Making a Request to Swap a Credential
+In firefox, go to the ebay [login](https://signin.ebay.com/signin/)
+Now, with your mouse over the username field, right click and select the Secret option, and then select "generate username".

+### Finding the Credential Id for your ebay username